 Michael D. Smith, M.D.

-Dr. Michael Smith is very excited about the opportunity to return to his hometown and practice orthopaedic surgery at Southlake Orthopaedics.
-Both Dr. Smith and his wife love Birmingham and think it is a great privilege to serve in such a dynamic community.
+Dr. Michael Smith is very excited about the opportunity to return to his hometown and practice orthopedic surgery at Southlake Orthopaedics.
+Both Dr. Smith and his wife love Birmingham & Hoover, and think it is a great privilege to serve in such a dynamic community.
 Dr. Smith believes in patient-centered care that is thoughtful and focused on the patient’s goals.
-As a fellowship trained hand and upper extremity surgeon, he is happy to help with any shoulder, elbow, hand or microvascular problems.
+As a fellowship trained hand surgeon and upper extremity surgeon, he is happy to provide treatments for ailments related to the shoulder, elbow, hand or microvascular problems.

 Training & Education

 Harvard Medical School, Harvard Hand and Upper Extremity Fellowship at Brigham and Women’s Hospital and Boston Children’s Hospital

 - Candidate Fellow – American Society for Surgery of the Hand